oddlama/embedded-devices/embedded-devices/README.md

 # embedded-devices

-**WARNING: This crate is currently in experimental state, so anything may change at any time.**
+**WARNING: All drivers in this crate are fully functional, but the crate design is in an experimental state.
+Until v1.0.0 is released there may be breaking changes at any time.**

-Welcome to the embedded-devices project!
-Here you'll find a collection of drivers for a variety of different embedded sensors and devices, all of which are built with this framework which facilitates building drivers for register based devices.
-These drivers are designed for both `async` and synchronous contexts via a feature switch.
-The goal of this library is to provide type-safe access to all registers of each device while also providing an ergonomic high-level interface for frequent usage scenarios.
+This project contains a collection of drivers for embedded devices, as well as a framework to make building drivers more streamlined and simple.
+As a user you get:

+- ✅ **Type-safe and ergonomic access** to all device registers and functions
+- 📚 **Thorough documentation** for each device based on the original datasheets
+- 🧵 **Supports both sync and async** usage for each driver - simultaneously if needed
+- 🧩 **Consistent interaction** with all devices following the same principles
+- 🧪 **Physical quantities** and their units like °C/°F or Ω are associated to each value to prevent mix-ups and to allow automatic conversions

 Please refer to the list below for supported devices.

-The ecosystem of embedded-rust device drivers seems quite fragmented, consisting both of high quality implementations but also of several incomplete or outdated drivers, where only a few have first-class async support.
-This renders them hard (or even impossible) to use in embedded frameworks like [embassy](https://github.com/embassy-rs/embassy), which in my opinion would benefit from having access to more ready-to-use async drivers with frequently updated dependencies.
+For driver developers, this framework aims to make it a lot easier to write consistent and fully-featured drivers:

+- ✨ **Effortless, type-safe representation** of registers - capture exactly what has been specified in the datasheet
+- ⚡ **Zero-cost abstractions** for efficient register access
+- 🧰 **Unified framework** for building and extending drivers
+- 🔄 **Reusable codecs** to handle extended communication protocols (e.g. CRC checks over I2C/SPI)

-For the time being, this crate should serve as a proof-of-concept.
-It shows how sensor and device drivers can benefit from a common framework, allowing new drivers to be added with ease in order to streamline future collaborative efforts and solve some of the aforementioned issues.
-The main component of our framework is [embedded-registers](./embedded-registers) which provides an ergonomic solution to defining and interfacing with device registers over I2C/SPI.
+> This crate started as a proof-of-concept to show how sensor and device
+> drivers can benefit from a common framework, allowing new drivers to be added
+> with ease while being able to skip writing bus communication boilerplate over
+> and over again.

+This project contains of several crates:

+- [embedded-devices](./embedded-devices) - contains the actual driver implementations for real hardware
+- [embedded-registers](./embedded-registers) - provides the abstraction to define and use registers over I2C/SPI, used heavily by embedded-devices
+- [embedded-registers-derive](./embedded-registers-derive), a proc-macro to reduce boilerplate for register definitions
+- [embedded-devices-derive](./embedded-registers-derive), a proc-macro to reduce boilerplate for device definitions

 ## Supported Devices

-Below you will find all supported devices.
+Below you will find a list of all currently supported devices.
 Please visit their respective documentation links for more information and usage examples.

 <!-- TODO: should we order by category and also list the most interesting specs? like accuracy for temp sens, feature matrix style for pressure, humidity, ... -->